Regulatory and Industry News Alerts from Armanino

 Summary

-The New Mexico Taxation and Revenue Department recently issued guidance addressing the imposition of the gross receipts tax on marketplace providers (this gross receipts tax is generally treated like a sales tax).
+To comply with new regulatory updates, the New Mexico Taxation and Revenue Department recently issued regulatory updates addressing the imposition of the gross receipts tax on marketplace providers (this gross receipts tax is generally treated like a sales tax).
 The publication also addresses the tax obligations of marketplace sellers who use a marketplace to sell property or services subject to gross receipts tax.

 Details